 Web developer: two little words that can add huge value to your job title.

 There’s no question that this is a highly attractive career choice—but how do you break into such an enticing industry?

 If you fancy a piece of the pie but don’t know where to start, this one’s for you.
 Let’s take a look at the who, what, how and why of a career in programming.
 If you’d like to skip ahead to a section that interests you more, just use the clickable menu:

-Who can become a web developer?
+- Who can become a web developer?

 Anyone can become a web developer.
 You don’t need to be a tech wizard or possess a never-ending list of formal qualifications; as long as you’re passionate about the field and willing to learn, a career in web development is well within your reach.

 That isn’t to say that forging a successful career in web development is easy.
 Learning the necessary skills takes time and dedication, and there’ll be times when your brain will hurt.
 But the point is, web development isn’t reserved for one type of person—nor is there a clear-cut route into the field.
 Anyone who wants to do it, can.

-How do I know if a career in web development is right for me?
+2. How do I know if a career in web development is right for me?

 However, if you’re a keen problem-solver with a knack for building things and getting them working, you’ll probably find yourself quite at home in the web development industry.
 There are a whole range of questions you can ask yourself to see if you’re a good fit for a web development career, but if you enjoy puzzles, riddles or logical tests, it’s likely that you’ll also enjoy programming.

 Another tell-tale sign is patience and perseverance.
 As a web developer, you’ll spend most of your time dealing with stuff that’s not working and trying to find ways to fix it.
 As Sam, our Head of Web Development, explains:

 It’s important to note that a career in web development is not just about sitting behind a screen and hacking away at code.
 You’ll also need to be an excellent communicator, especially if you’re working in an in-house role.
 It also helps if you can think strategically and learn to create solutions that benefit both the user and the business.